Risk Insurance Definition

-Risk insurance refers to the risk or chance of occurrence of something which is harmful or unexpected that might include loss or damage of the valuable assets of the person or injury or death of the person where the insurers assess these risks and on the basis of which, work out the premium that the policyholder needs to pay.
+Risk insurance refers to the risk or chance of occurrence of something harmful or unexpected that might include loss or damage of the valuable assets of the person or injury or death of the person where the insurers assess these risks and, based on which, work out the premium that the policyholder needs to pay.

-- Risk Insurance shall involve in assessing the price to be paid to Insurance policyholders who have suffered from the loss that occurred to them which is covered by the policy.
-It involves various types of risks such as theft, loss or damage of property or also may involve someone being injured; there is a chance that something unexpected or harmful may happen at any point in time.
+Risk insurance and management shall involve assessing the price to be paid to Insurance policyholders who have suffered from the loss that occurred to them, which is covered by the policy.
+It involves various types of risks such as theft, loss, property damage, or someone being injured; there is a chance that something unexpected or harmful may happen at any time.

 The following are the different types of risk in insurance:

 - Pure risk refers to the situation where it is certain that the outcome will lead to loss of the person only or maximum it could lead to the condition of the break-even to the person, but it can never cause profit to the person.
 An example of pure risk includes the possibility of damage to the house due to natural calamity.

 - In case any natural calamity occurs, it will damage the house of the person and its household items, or it will not affect the person’s home and household items.
 Still, this natural calamity will not give any profit or gain to the person.
 So, this will fall under the pure risk, and these risks are insurable.

 - Speculative risk refers to the situation where the direction of the outcome is not specific, i.e., it could lead to a condition of loss, profit, or break-even.
 These risks are generally not insurable.
 An example of speculative risk includes the purchase of the shares of a company by a person.

 - Now, the prices of the shares can go in any direction, and a person can make either loss, profit, or no loss, no profit at the time of the sale of those shares.
 So, this will fall under the Speculative risk.